Events in Majorca on Friday / Saturday

 CHRISTMAS EVENTS

-Palma, 29th Christmas Market at Es Refugi.
-Today until Saturday 23 November from 11.00 to 20.30 at the Culture Centre courtyard of La Misericordia (Pl.
-De l’hospital, 4) in Palma.
-There will be bar/restaurante, books, decoration items, antiques, children’s clothing, local products, designer clothing, accessories, furniture and tombola.
-Tickets at the door.

-Palma, Anglican Church Christmas bazaar.
-From 10.00 to 15.00 at The Anglican Church (C/Nuñez de Balboa, 6 - Son Armadans) in Palma.
-There will be Father Christmas, live music, jewellery, toys, gifts, card games, bric-a-brac, Christmas cards and calendars, decorations, hand made gifts, toys and cards, books and CD’s, Christmas cakes and mince pies, jams and pickles, Christmas raffle, MC Izzy Newman, Christmas songs from the children of Centre Stage and Baleares International College.
-Info at 971 707 444 and 678 956 655.

 Palma, Queen’s College Christmas Fair.
-Fom 11.00 to 14.30 at Queen’s College (Calle Joan de Saridakis, 64) in Palma.
+From 13.15 to 16.30 at Queen’s College (Calle Joan de Saridakis, 64) in Palma.
 All proceeds will go to local charities: Amiticia, Angeles sin Alas, Save the Med and The Fundación Allen Graham Charity 4 Kidz.
-There will be Spanish tapas, international specialities, mulled wine, coffee and cakes, hot dogs, crepes and cupcakes, Father Christmas at 12.30, face painting, bouncy castle, children’s games, toys, books, Christmas gifts and crafts, tombolas and gues thename of the teddy.
+There will be Spanish tapas, international specialities, mulled wine, coffee and cakes, hot dogs, crepes and cupcakes, Father Christmas (will arrive at 13.45), face painting, bouncy castle, children’s games, toys, books, Christmas gifts and crafts, tombolas and guess the name of the teddy.

-Palma, Christmas Market at the Swedish Church.
-Today and Sunday 24 November from 11.00 to 20.00 at The Swedish Church (Joan Miro, 113 – Terreno) in Palma.
-Swedish handicraft, Christmas decorations and cards, bread, cakes & Swedish ginger bread, cinnamon rolls, Swedish glass “Glögg” (hot wine), Textiles, candles, lotteries and tombola.
-All proceeds go to activities by the Swedish Church.
-Free entrance.
+Palma, Christmas lights on the Corte Inglés buildings.
+At 18.30 both on Avenidas and Jaime III will have their Christmas lights switched on outside.
+Also at the Corte Inglés on the Avenidas their will be a special party with clowns, elfs and characters from the musical Aladdin as well as Santa Claus.

 Related Tags